automata-network/automata-dcap-attestation/solana/automata-dcap-framework/README.md

 anchor test
 ```

-## Why is it only available in LOCALNET ?
+## Why is it only available in LOCALNET?

 At the moment of writing this, the `secp256r1` pre-compile is only available in localnet and is not available in `devnet` and `testnet`.